amckennafoster/nbidata/docs/expectations/expectations.md

 ## Expectations for NBI Researchers

 A researcher who receives an NBI grant is expected to submit a report of their work by February 15 of the following year.
-Additionally, NBI expects researchers to work with an NBI committee member to create a data plan.
-This plan may entail submitting raw data with the report or submitting the data at a later agreed upon date.
+Additionally, NBI strongly encourages, but does not require, researchers to submit data with their reports for inclusion in the digital repository.
+With this in mind, NBI expects researchers to work with an NBI committee member to create a data plan (see <a href="{{site.baseurl}}/submittingData/">Submitting Data and Reports</a> section).
+This plan outlines how the reseracher will store their data.

 ### Report Expectations